Patents

 What you need to know about the new Unitary Patent system and the issues you will need to consider.

-The Unitary Patent (UP) system will now come into effect on 1 June 2023 with the so-called ‘sunrise period’ beginning on 1 March 2023.
+The Unitary Patent (UP) system is a relatively new European patent system which came into effect on 1 June 2023.

 What is a ‘Unitary Patent’?

-The changes only affect what happens in the post-grant period.
-The UPC will make it possible to enforce European patents in a single action across all the countries within the UPC system.
-Conversely, it will also be possible to centrally attack a European patent across all of these states in a single action.
-However, the existing nine-month opposition period for oppositions at the EPO remains; and any pending opposition proceedings before the EPO do not protect patents from a second attack before the UPC.
+The changes affect what happens after a patent is granted.
+The UP makes it possible to enforce or attack European patents in a single action across all the countries within the UPC system.
+However, the existing nine-month opposition period for oppositions at the EPO remains; and any pending opposition proceedings before the EPO will not protect patents from a second attack before the UPC.

-As with European Community trade marks and designs, a UP will be a single right across all participating states.
-A UP cannot be owned by different parties in different UPC states, and it will not be possible to abandon the UP in some states only.
+As with European Community trade marks and designs, a UP is a single right across all UPC states.
+A UP cannot be owned by different parties in different UPC states, and it is not possible to abandon the UP in some states only.
 However, the patent can be licensed for individual UP states and to different licensees.

-To get a UP, the application procedure will be carried out by the EPO in the same way as at present, and after grant, a patentee can choose for the EP to become a UP to cover the participating states.
+To get a UP, the application procedure is still carried out by the EPO in the same way as at present, and after grant, you can choose for the European patent to become a UP to cover the participating states.

-For the non-UPC states, a conventional EP patent will still be needed to cover those.
-Validation and renewals in non-UPC EU states (Spain, Poland, Croatia) and non-EU states (e.g. UK, Switzerland, Turkey) will continue as before.
+A conventional European patent is still needed to cover non-UPC states.
+Validation and renewals in non-UPC EU states (including Spain, Poland, Croatia) and non-EU states (e.g. UK, Switzerland, Turkey) will continue as before.

-IMPORTANTLY, however, existing conventional EP patents and patents granted in the next few years will fall under the dual jurisdiction of the UPC and national courts, unless the patentee opts out from the jurisdiction of the UPC for that patent.
-If a patent is not opted out, it would be possible to litigate the EP patent before the UPC or the national courts.
+IMPORTANTLY, however, existing conventional European patents and patents granted in the next few years will fall under the dual jurisdiction of the UPC and national courts, unless the patentee opts out the patents from the jurisdiction of the UPC. if a patent is not opted out, it is possible to litigate the European patent before the UPC or in the national courts.
 This has its pros and cons, which is discussed in more detail below.

 Which countries are involved?

-Belgium, Bulgaria, Denmark, Estonia, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Austria, Portugal, Slovenia, Finland, Sweden.
+18 countries are in: Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Romania, Slovenia, Sweden.

-As countries join the UPC, they will automatically be included in any UP pursued after they join, but (much as how at present you can only validate in countries that were designated on filing) the territory of a UP is set by the grant date, so individual UPs will not expand in territory as countries join.
+As countries join the UPC, they will automatically be included in any UP pursued after they join, but the territory of a UP is set by the grant date, so individual UPs will not expand in territory as new countries join.

 The UPC is not compulsory: the Opt-out

 Importantly, the UPC is not compulsory.
-However, all current European patents (i.e. so-called “bundle” patents) will automatically fall under UPC jurisdiction when it comes into force, unless they are opted out.
-The UPC would thus have jurisdiction to enforce and/or invalidate any EP patent with effect for all participating UPC states.
-This applies to all EP bundle patents, including those already granted and still in force.
+However, the default position is that everything is opted in, so all current European patents (i.e. so-called “bundle” patents) automatically fall under UPC jurisdiction, unless they have been opted out.
+The UPC thus has jurisdiction to enforce and/or invalidate any EP patent with effect for all participating UPC states.
+This applies to all European bundle patents, including those already granted and still in force.

 UPs, however, CANNOT be opted out.

-(ii) Opt everything out of the UPC (so only national courts have jurisdiction); or
+2. Opt out of the UPC (so only national courts have jurisdiction)

 Option (i) allows you to start European enforcement actions early and potentially shape early case law.
 However, this option could be risky for high value patents which would be open to central attack.

-It will be possible to withdraw an opt-out and opt a patent back into the UPC (again no official fee), but only as long as there is no ongoing national litigation involving the patent.
-However, this is a one-way ticket; it will not be possible to opt back out a second time.
+It is possible to withdraw an opt out and opt a patent back into the UPC, but only as long as there is no national litigation involving the patent.
+As such, a competitor can prevent you from opting in by attacking your patent in a national court.
+Moreover, withdrawing the opt-out is a one-way ticket; it will not be possible to opt back out a second time.

-The opt-in may be a useful tool if you opted out but later were to want to try and enforce their patent across Europe in a single action.
+Being part of the UPC may be a useful tool if you opted out but later wanted to try and enforce a patent across a number of European countries in a single action.

 The Transitional Period

-There will also be a transitional period of 7 years (which may be extended for a further 7 years) within which an opt-out can be filed.
+There is a transitional period of 7 years (which may be extended for a further 7 years) within which an opt-out can be filed.
 The opt-out will however not be possible if proceedings before the UPC have already begun against the patent.
-It is thus important to opt out any patents that you do not want to be part of the UPC court system as soon as possible to avoid being forced into UPC proceedings by a central revocation action.
+It is thus important for you to opt out any patents that they do not want to be part of the UPC court system as soon as possible to avoid being forced into UPC proceedings by a central revocation action.
+We therefore recommend opting out a European patent around the time that it is allowed (or earlier).

 Once the transitional period ends, the opt-out will no longer be available.